 The searches and research noted above identified 23 previously inventoried and/or evaluated built historic resources and one historic district within the APE.
 Two of the 23 properties have been demolished since they were recorded; of these, one was previously identified as a contributor to the Stockton Downtown Commercial Historic District.
-Four of the 23 properties were previously identified as contributors to the Stockton Downtown Commercial Historic District; of these, three were also previously found eligible for local listing or designation.
-One property was previously identified as eligible for the NRHP and CRHR.
-Ten properties were previously identified as eligible for local listing and/or designation.
+Four of the 23 properties were previously identified as contributors to the Stockton Downtown Commercial Historic District District; of these, three were also previously found eligible for local listing or designation.
+One property was previously identified as eligible for local listing and/or designation.
 Furthermore, six of the 23 properties were previously found ineligible for the NRHP and/or CRHR.